-Writing git commit is hard, to speed things up sometime we just write small commit and push the changes.
-But sometime if we look back the commit message we just got the idea to clean up the commit message.
-Luckly there's a feature on git that let you do that.
+Writing a git commit can be hard, so sometimes we just write small commits and push the changes.
+However, if we look back at the commit message, we may get the idea to clean it up.
+Luckily, there is a feature on git that allows us to do that.

 You might write small commit message like this.

 git add . git commit -m "docs: update readme" git push